Computer network: Firewalls

 A firewall is a network device or software for controlling network security and access rules.
 Firewalls are inserted in connections between secure internal networks and potentially insecure external networks such as the Internet.
 Firewalls are typically configured to reject access requests from unrecognized sources while allowing actions from recognized ones.
 The vital role firewalls play in network security grows in parallel with the constant increase in cyber attacks.

-Communication protocols
+Communication

+Protocols

 A communication protocol is a set of rules for exchanging information over a network.
-Communication protocols have various characteristics.
-They may be connection-oriented or connectionless, they may use circuit mode or packet switching, and they may use hierarchical addressing or flat addressing.
+Communication protocols have various characteristics, such as being connection-oriented or connectionless, or using circuit switching or packet switching.

-In a protocol stack, often constructed per the OSI model, communications functions are divided up into protocol layers, where each layer leverages the services of the layer below it until the lowest layer controls the hardware that sends information across the media.
+In a protocol stack, often constructed per the OSI model, communications functions are divided into protocol layers, where each layer leverages the services of the layer below it until the lowest layer controls the hardware that sends information across the media.
 The use of protocol layering is ubiquitous across the field of computer networking.
-An important example of a protocol stack is HTTP (the World Wide Web protocol) running over TCP over IP (the Internet protocols) over IEEE 802.11 (the Wi-Fi protocol).
-This stack is used between the wireless router and the home user's personal computer when the user is surfing the web.
+An important example of a protocol stack is HTTP, the World Wide Web protocol.
+HTTP runs over TCP over IP, the Internet protocols, which in turn run over IEEE 802.11, the Wi-Fi protocol.
+This stack is used between a wireless router and a personal computer when accessing the web.

-There are many communication protocols, a few of which are described below.